 If the walls of the Log could talk, one can only imagine the tales they would tell.
 Within its friendly confines, generations of Williams students and alumni mingled over frosty beverages and snacks, blew off steam at the foosball table, celebrated homecoming victories or settled in for Monday Night Football.
 Friends were made and future spouses were met.

 And many more memories will be made when the Log opens its doors in late fall following an eight-month, $4.5 million renovation and restoration project.

-Among the updates are vastly improved energy efficiency, a new bar, and an upgraded kitchen, with food service to be provided by Hops & Vines.
+Among the updates are vastly improved energy efficiency, a new bar, and an upgraded kitchen.

 Contractors replaced the classic New England clapboard on the Log’s exterior to insulate and weatherize the building.
 A solar array, installed on the new metal roof, will meet approximately 25 percent of the facility’s electric needs.
 And in warmer weather, students and visitors can enjoy seating on the rebuilt deck on the building’s south side.

 Inside, wood-burning fireplaces were upgraded to natural gas.
 The bar in the West College room now faces the fireplace and has a rough-hewn West College beam as its foot rail.
 The Dodge Room will feature space for small musical or spoken-word performances.
 The Black Room and Club Room, near the Spring Street entrance, will offer gathering spaces for studying or meetings away from the hustle and bustle of the kitchen and bar.
 The Black Room also contains some original wood panels have been restored.